 Following this, their assets will be confiscated and the proceeds used to compensate the victims.
 However, he foresaw that this will be a lengthy process.

-It is not unlikely that Ms Wantnanee will also defend the charges against her.
+It is not unlikely that Ms Wantanee will also defend the charges against her.

-Torrent of protestations and denial of guilt online days before her arrest from prime suspect
+Torrent of protestations and denial of guilt online days before her arrest by police on November 2nd

-Before her arrest on Saturday 2nd November, Ms Wantanee issued torrents of protestations online insisting she was innocent of any wrongdoing while at the same time closing down her Facebook page.
+Before her arrest on Saturday 2nd November, Ms Wantanee or ‘Mae Manee’ issued torrents of protestations that she was innocent of any wrongdoing while at the same time, she closed down her Facebook page.

 She warned that she was not a person that belonged in prison because she was a fighter and that her lawyers would be working hard to right the injustice perpetrated on her by those whose ‘greed’ had prevented them from not passing on payments to her to pay investors.

-‘Jail is for people who aren’t fighters, and I’m a fighter’ said Mae Manee days before her arrest
+‘Jail is for people who aren’t fighters, and I’m a fighter’ – she told her critics online

 ‘Jail is for people who aren’t fighters, and I’m a fighter, I never abandoned everyone, and I’m not how the news says I am.
 I’m the victim of slander, attacks, and silencing threats here,’ she wrote.